AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 ## Support for Keyboard navigation {#supportforkeyboardnavigation}

 Learners can use standard keys to navigate through the pages with or without screen reader.
-This helps the learners to navigate elements on the page and read content using a screen reader.&nbsp;
+This helps the learners to navigate elements on the page and read content using a screen reader.

 In addition, Learning Manager supports the following keyboard shortcuts: